Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable7.md

 ## Begin Power Supply Design (D)

-To suppliment this project with a bit more electrical engineering, we've assigned you a routine design of a power supply for your plotter!
+To supplement this project with a bit more electrical engineering, we've assigned you a routine design of a power supply for your plotter!
 The final design will be due as part of Deliverable 9.
 Below are some electrical specifications and design requirements for your power supply, as well as the requirements for submission.

 ### Design Specifications

 - Your power supply will take in 120 VAC from the wall, and supply 12V 5A DC typical, with 25% peak output and +/- 5% allowable tolerance.

--
+- less than or equal to 10% peak-to-peak ripple/noise on input (at full load)

+- You must use [active components](https://en.wikipedia.org/wiki/Electronic_component#Active_components) (i.e. not just transformers, capacitors, inductors, resistors, etc.)

+- Your design should optimize for efficiency and cost

 ### Submission Requirements